Earn a graduate qualification in workplace psychology online.

-All books and resources you need are included in your tuition fee.
-They will be available online and it is not essential that you buy your own copies.
+Access to all the books and resources you need are included in your tuition fee.
+They’ll be made available to you online and you do not have to buy your own copies.

 You may wish to set aside a small budget for printing, depending on how you like to work.

 There are several ways you may be able to get help funding your studies:

 - Employer sponsorship – we accept full and partial fee payments from sponsors

 - Scholarships – search our funding database for scholarships

 All our students are entitled to a University of Aberdeen student card.
 This gives you access to a range of student discounts around the city and online.